IlyaSemenov/node-data-cleaner/README.md

 It's practically impossible to use aggregating validators on different levels of nested objects.

-On the contrary, data-cleaner cleaners are ad-hoc for each field by design, with zero boilerplate.
+**On the contrary, data-cleaner cleaners are ad-hoc for each field by design, with near-zero boilerplate.**

 ### joi/yup: describing schema with chained methods is awkward